 In fact, so complete was the Pilgrim identification with the Jewish narrative that they seriously considered making Hebrew the national language.

 Israel and America are religious and national twins.

 At Casa Avrech, when we gather for our Thanksgiving meal, we go round the table, each of us listing our reasons for being thankful.

 The kids laugh because I always say the same thing:

 Well, I’m still grateful that Karen married me.
 I’m grateful that our daughters are lovely and generous young women.
 I’m grateful that our sons-in-law are kind and loving husbands.
 I’m grateful that our five grandchildren, Maayan Ariel, Lielle Meital, Livia Yarden, Ariel Chaim, and Pinchas Tzvi are bright and happy children.

 I’m grateful that the memories of our twenty-two years with our late son Ariel zt”l are filled with joy and pride in his piety, modesty and goodness.

 I’m grateful that America makes this wonderful life possible.

-Karen and I wish all our friends and relatives a happy and blessed Thanksgiving.
+We wish all our friends and relatives a happy and meaningful Thanksgiving.